 Are You Familiar with All 44 Sounds of the English

-Do you think you could accurately identify all 44 sounds of the English language?
-You might be surprised to learn that most native English speakers are only familiar with about 40 of these sounds.
+Could you accurately identify all 44 sounds of the English language?
+You might be surprised that most native English speakers only know about 40 of these sounds.

 The other four are not commonly used in everyday conversations and can be difficult to differentiate between.
 Knowing all 44 sounds is essential for both effective communication and proper pronunciation.